Thousands of years ago, Pompeii was a summer holiday destination for the rich and famous of the Roman Empire.

 When you buy Pompeii tickets in advance, you save yourself a lot of waiting time by skipping the ticket counter queue.

-That is why these tickets are also known as Pompeii ‘Skip the line’ tickets.
+These tickets are also known as Pompeii ‘Skip the Line’ tickets.

 How online Pompeii tickets work